David-Else/developer-workstation-setup-script-debian/README.md

 > - If you installed from a DVD ISO use the Software & Updates application or the terminal to remove `cdrom` from `/etc/apt/sources.list`.
 Look in Other Software:
 > ![Software & Updates](./images/sources.png)

+> [!NOTE]
+> There is a bug in the Debian 12 installer, if you use the default guided partitioner, you will get a swap partition of only 1 GB regardless of how much RAM you have.
+To get an uncapped swap partition size, in the grub menu before the Debian installer runs, follow these steps:
+>
+> 1. Press "e" to edit the default installation option.
+> 2. In the line that says `linux /install.amd/vmlinuz vga=788 --- quiet`, add the following separated by a space after `vmlinuz`:
+>
+>    ```sh
+>    partman-auto/cap-ram=n
+>    ```
+>
+> 3. Press Ctrl-x or F10 to continue.

 ## Setting up Debian

 1. Open the terminal and run the following command to install Ansible, git, and Flatpak: